Sign-in to Account

 by | August 2024

 PROVO, Utah, Aug.
-20, 2024 (GLOBE NEWSWIRE) — Aptive Environmental has teamed up with longtime impact partner United To Beat Malaria (Beat Malaria) in honor of World Mosquito Day.
+20, 2024 (GLOBE NEWSWIRE) — Aptive Pest Control has teamed up with longtime impact partner United To Beat Malaria (Beat Malaria) in honor of World Mosquito Day.
 This collaboration aims to raise awareness about the impact of malaria transmitted by mosquitoes and to generate donations to support vulnerable communities worldwide.

 As part of this campaign, Aptive will donate $50 to Beat Malaria for every new customer signed through the campaign website.
 As a show of gratitude, Aptive will give each new customer a $100 gift card.
 This limited-time offer is available until Sunday, August 25, 2024. *Terms and conditions apply.